mark-orion/PyFSPro/README.md

 * Kivy (tested with version 1.9.1)
 * Numpy (tested with version 1.11)
-* OpenCV with Python bindings (tested with version 2.4.9)
+* OpenCV with Python bindings (tested with version 2.4.9) On Debian / Ubuntu based systems the requirements can be installed with the following commands:
+sudo apt-get install python-numpy python-opencv
+Please check the [Kivy Website](http://kivy.org) for Kivy installation instructions

+## Optional for video recording
+* It is best practice to use image sequence recording instead of scikit-video to create uncompressed high resolution video.
 * [Scikit-Video](http://www.scikit-video.org) This library is needed as a workaround for a video recording bug in Linux OpenCV 2.4.
-On Debian / Ubuntu based systems the requirements can be installed with the following commands:
-sudo apt-get install python-numpy python-opencv
 sudo pip install sk-video

-Please check the [Kivy Website](http://kivy.org) for Kivy installation instructions

 ## Usage
 Installation: Clone or download PyFSPro